-In an article from 1880, "L'arithmétique des Grecs dans Pappus" (reprinted in [Tannery 1912: 80-105]) it becomes clear that the idea of translation between mathematical disciplines is not totally foreign to Tannery.
+An article from 1880, "L'arithmétique des Grecs dans Pappus" (reprinted in [Tannery 1912: 80-105]), makes it clear that the idea of translation between mathematical disciplines is not totally foreign to Tannery.
 But it goes the other way.
-In a discussion of Pappus's "means" he points out that the calculation of the sub-contraries to the harmonic and the geometric mean involves seconddegree equations.
+In a discussion of Pappus's "means" he points out that the calculation of the sub-contraries to the harmonic and the geometric mean involves second-degree equations.
 He goes on [Tannery 1912: 93]:

-$\langle 3 \rangle$ We are led to the conclusion that the inventor knew how to resolve these equations; it is hardly doubtful, after what we know about works made during this epoch (that of Plato) that is was relatively easy for him to find the geometric solution; but since the theory of means was, after all, a speculation about numbers, there are strong reasons to believe that he already knew to translate into an arithmetical rule the construction to be made geometrically.8
+We are led to the conclusion that the inventor knew how to resolve these equations; it is hardly doubtful, after what we know about works made during this epoch (that of Plato) that is was relatively easy for him to find the geometric solution; but since the theory of means was, after all, a speculation about numbers, there are strong reasons to believe that he already knew to translate into an arithmetical rule the construction to be made geometrically.

-In one passage - but only one, as far as I can find out9 - in the three volumes of Tannery's Mémoires scientifiques that are dedicated to the "exact sciences in Antiquity" does Tannery speak of "geometrical algebra", namely in an article from 1903.
-The context is a discussion of Greek mathematical analysis and synthesis, and here Tannery [1915: 167f] states that the geometrical language developed in the fourth century, combining diagrams and words,
+In one passage - but only one, as far as I can find out - in the three volumes of Tannery's Mémoires scientifiques that are dedicated to the "exact sciences in Antiquity" does Tannery speak of